AnthyG/Z-DNABERT/README.md

 ###### Nvidia CUDA

 Nvidia CUDA allows for faster execution of the Notebook at hand by utilizing the GPU instead of the CPU.
-From a select few tests, it seems to increase the iterations per second about tenfold.
+From a select few tests, it seems to increase the iterations per second about tenfold when using a AMD Ryzen 9 5900HX CPU and a NVIDIA GeForce RTX 3070 Laptop (Mobile) GPU.

 To run the Jupyter Notebook with CUDA support enabled, some manual adjusting needs to be done.